Frequently Asked Questions

 3. Can my husband come?
 Why aren't you doing a conference for couples?

 Although we desire to strengthen foster and adoptive families, our ministry aim is to do so by serving wives and mothers in their specific needs.
 We encourage your husbands to stay home and bond with your children--both adopted, foster and biological!
 Tell them they will be glad when they see how refreshed you are when you return!
-For an opportunity to learn and grow with your husband, check out the REFRESH conference in the Seattle area, which is for moms and dads.
-Check out their website HERE.

 4. Who is invited to come to Called to Love retreat?